-Undiagnosed thyroid issues are very common and there is a lot of misinformation out there — in the public sector as well as the medical community.
+Undiagnosed thyroid issues are very common.
+Sometimes you have to research for yourself how you can improve things by using real food to heal the thyroid.There is a lot of misinformation out there about thyroid disease – in the public sector as well as the medical community.
 This article will enlighten you to symptoms, what tests to have, and what you can do to improve things via diet and lifestyle.

 The tiny thyroid gland is located in front of the neck.
 I like how Christa refers to the thyroid as both “the furnace and the thermostat of the body”.
 Its main job is to regulate temperature and metabolism — — it controls how the body makes and uses energy and controls how sensitive the body is to other hormones — so the thyroid must be considered when looking at any health problems, especially digestive problems.